Ever wondered, how many conscious decisions do we make every day?

 And then, it produces preference scores for each product feature where the score is different for each customer.

-This data can be used to determine the most optimal combination of features that gets applied to a statistical formula and allows to calculate preference, shares, or share of consumers that prefer a specific sales deal over another.
+This data can be used to determine the most optimal combination of features that gets applied to a statistical formula and allows to calculate preference, shares, or shares of consumers that prefer a specific sales deal over another.

 9. Critical Thinking or Design Thinking (Mind Mapping)

-Why would anyone need a design in thinking?
+Why would anyone need design thinking?

-People might be good thinkers but not most of them are good implementers.
+People might be good thinkers, but not most of them are good implementers.